Australia: Merger Control

 Where the ACCC has concerns about the competitive effects of a merger, it may be possible for the parties to negotiate with the ACCC to accept court-enforceable undertakings pursuant to section 87B of the CCA.4 The ACCC has typically accepted undertakings in the context of mergers:5

 - to ensure that an acquisition is not completed until the ACCC has had the opportunity to conduct the appropriate market inquiries; or

 - to remove or mitigate potential anti-competitive effects of the merger.

 Once the ACCC accepts section 87B undertakings, the undertakings are placed on a public register, subject to limited rights to claim confidentiality.

-The ACCC’s policy is to require divestiture of shares or assets made to remove or mitigate the anti-competitive effects of mergers, before or at the time of completion of the headline transaction.
+The ACCC’s policy is to require divestiture of shares or assets made to remove or mitigate the anti-competitive effects of mergers, before or at the time of completion of the headline transaction (rather than a behavioural remedy).
 Exceptions to the policy are rare but possible.

 The test – likely to substantially lessen competition

 Section 50(3) of the CCA contains a non-exhaustive list of factors that must be considered when determining whether an acquisition would be likely to have the effect of substantially lessening competition in a market.
 The factors are as follows.